 Like anything else, pepper spray is just one self-defense “tool” in your toolbox.
 It is not a magical solution that will solve every self-defense scenario, and should not be relied upon as such.
-Listed below are some pros & cons based on my 23 plus years in law enforcement.
+Listed below are some pros and cons of pepper spray based on my 23+ years in law enforcement.

-- Pepper spray does not work on everyone.
-I have personally fought with people who it did not effect whatsoever.
-This can be due to mental illness or altered states of mind from narcotics.
-Many people can also just fight through its effects (we are trained to do so).
+Pepper spray does not work on everyone.
+I have personally fought with people who were not affected by it whatsoever.
+This can be due to mental illness or altered states of mind due to the use of narcotics.
+Many people can also just fight through the effects of pepper spray (law enforcement is trained to do so).

-- Pepper spray can be difficult to deploy under stressful violent conditions.
-The target area is small (mainly the eyes) and they may be wearing glasses or a mask that will interfere and/or negate it effects.
+Pepper spray can be difficult to deploy in stressful and violent situations.
+The target area is small (mainly the eyes) and they may be wearing glasses or a mask that will interfere and/or negate the effects of pepper spray.

-- Deploying pepper spray has legal ramifications.
-You may be called up on to justify your actions.
+Deploying pepper spray has legal ramifications.
+You may be called upon to justify your actions.
 Many people's "logic trains" don’t go this far.
-They just believe that if they are attacked or threatened they will “spray them” and everything will be right with the world.
+They just believe that if they are attacked or threatened they will spray them with the pepper spray and everything will be right with the world.